advanderveer/ep/README.md

 - [x] MUST   be ergonomic to have translated templates as a response, or other (error) customizations
 - [x] MUST   fully test coding package
 - [x] MUST   find an alternative for comparing error interface values in Render: not needed, users can just retur nil
-- [ ] MUST   have a better way to debug unexpected error responses for development: add factories for verbose errors
+- [x] MUST   have a better way to debug unexpected error responses for development: add client and server error logging
 - [x] MUST   handle panics in the handle, with the server error message rendering, should also be easy to debug
 - [x] MUST   re-think usecase of rest endpoint returning error
 - [x] MUST   don't write body if response is 204 or other status without a body
 - [x] SHOULD allow configuring defaults for endpoint config
 - [x] SHOULD make the Config method more ergonomic to use
-- [ ] SHOULD come with build-in logging support to debug client and server errors
+- [x] SHOULD come with build-in logging support to debug client and server errors
 - [x] SHOULD remove progress keeping from reader
+- [ ] SHOULD add more logging methods to the logger to track
-- [ ] SHOULD turn most of the coding tests into table tests
+- [ ] COULD  turn most of the coding tests into table tests
 - [ ] COULD  provide tooling to make endpoints extremely easy to test
 - [ ] COULD  provide tooling to fuzz endpoint
 - [ ] COULD  add Conf constructors for different types of endpoints: Rest, Form